Last updated on 2026-04-20

-The Associate of Arts - History program at Langara College is designed to provide students with a comprehensive understanding of historical events and their significance.
-This program emphasizes the importance of history in shaping our identity and perspectives as a community.
-Students will engage with various historical narratives, enhancing their ability to critically evaluate evidence and understand diverse viewpoints.
-The curriculum is structured to develop essential skills in reading, writing, and logical reasoning, preparing students for informed citizenship in a complex world.
+The Associate of Arts - History program at Langara College offers students a comprehensive understanding of historical events and their impact on society.
+This program emphasizes the importance of history in shaping our identity and perspectives.
+Students will engage with various historical periods, analyzing events and the reactions of individuals who lived through them.
+The curriculum is designed to develop critical thinking, communication skills, and the ability to evaluate conflicting evidence, which are essential in today’s complex world.
+By studying history, students will not only learn about the past but also gain valuable skills that are highly sought after by employers.

 Featured Experiences